-- 20.2.1 The studies of a student will normally be discontinued if, - (a) his/her term grade point average is below 1.00 for any two terms; or - (b) he/she fails in more than half of the credits of all the courses he/she takes in a term for any two terms; or - (c) he/she fails to have his/her academic probation lifted at the end of the term when he/she has taken cumulatively 12 or more credits since he/she has been put on probation, regardless of any intervening leave of absence or suspension of studies; or - (d) he/she fails thrice a required course^(Note 9) specified in his/her Major programme (for a student who changes his/her study programme or Major programme, the failure under the original study programme or Major programme is also counted); or - (e) he/she fails to fulfil the requirement(s) for progression as stipulated in his/her Major programme, if any; or - (f) he/she fails to fulfil all the requirements for graduation within the maximum period of study as stipulated in Regulation 13.2. - 20.2.2 A student whose term grade point average is below 1.00 and/or who fails in more than half of the credits of all the courses taken in a term should have his/her study load in the following term endorsed by the academic adviser and approved by the Programme Director/Head of Department concerned. - 20.2.3 A student whose studies have been discontinued on academic grounds is not allowed to be re-admitted to any undergraduate programme in the following academic year^(Note 10).
+- 20.2.1 The studies of a student will normally be discontinued if, - (a) his/her term grade point average is below 1.00 for any two terms; or - (b) he/she fails in more than half of the credits of all the courses he/she takes in a term for any two terms; or - (c) he/she fails to have his/her academic probation lifted at the end of the term when he/she has taken cumulatively 12 or more credits since he/she has been put on probation, regardless of any intervening leave of absence, gap year or suspension of studies; or - (d) he/she fails thrice a required course^(Note 9) specified in his/her Major programme (for a student who changes his/her study programme or Major programme, the failure under the original study programme or Major programme is also counted); or - (e) he/she fails to fulfil the requirement(s) for progression as stipulated in his/her Major programme, if any; or - (f) he/she fails to fulfil all the requirements for graduation within the maximum period of study as stipulated in Regulation 13.2. - 20.2.2 A student whose term grade point average is below 1.00 and/or who fails in more than half of the credits of all the courses taken in a term should have his/her study load in the following term endorsed by the academic adviser and approved by the Programme Director/Head of Department concerned. - 20.2.3 A student whose studies have been discontinued on academic grounds is not allowed to be re-admitted to any undergraduate programme in the following academic year^(Note 10).
 The student may be admitted to any undergraduate programme afterwards considering his/her academic achievement attained subsequent to the discontinuation of studies.
-To ensure that there are strong reasons to justify the re-admission, all cases of re-admitting discontinued students will need to be presented to the Chairman of the Undergraduate Admissions Committee for approval.
+To ensure that there are strong reasons to justify the re-admission, all cases of re-admitting discontinued students will need to be presented to the Chairman of the Undergraduate Admissions Committee for approval. - 20.2.4 Students' academic standing referred to in Regulation 20.2.1 is subject to the approval of the Senate upon the recommendation of the Board of Examiners concerned. - 20.2.5 Notwithstanding Regulation 20.2.3, a student whose studies have been discontinued may appeal through the Registrar against the decision.
+Details are stipulated in Section 9 of the Regulations Governing University Examinations.